sh-pratap/sh-pratap/README.md

 # About Me
-Hello, I'm Shresth Pratap I like to build some projects in my free time.
+Hello, I like to build some projects in my free time.